 And these are the tips that’ll take you there.

-NOTE: At the end of this guide I give you a master class on how to create an attention-grabbing pop-up.
-You can wait til then, OR you can click here to download the master class video.
+NOTE: At the end of this guide I give you a detailed article on how to create an attention-grabbing pop-up.
+You can wait til then, OR you can click here to access the article now.

 Let’s dig in.

 You know those stats where everything is fair and balanced?
 56% do X, while 44% do Y?

 This is not one of those “close stats.”
 There is no guesswork at play here as to which is the best route.

 Get this: 88% of the best Scroll Boxare positioned in the bottom right corner of a page.

 This is like if an NFL team played against a middle school team: it’s extremely one-sided, and you don’t want to be on the wrong side.